Copy editing: On-screen editing

 Every year, more editing projects are being done on computers and fewer in print.
-Also, if there is a digital version of a text the copy editor is editing, they can more easily search words, run spell checkers, and generate clean copies of messy pages.
+Also, if there is a digital version of a text that the copy editor is editing, the latter can more easily search words, run spell checkers and generate clean copies of messy pages.
 The first thing copy editors must do when editing on screen is to copy the author's files, as the original document must be preserved.
 Each word-processing program provides various options for how an editor's markups are shown on screen and on the printout.
-On-screen editing mainly differs from hard-copy editing in the fact that the copy editor should edit more cleanly on screen, refraining from saving parts of words, and be careful in maintaining proper line spacing.
+On-screen editing mainly differs from hard-copy editing in the fact that the copy editor should edit more cleanly on screen, refraining from saving parts of words and be careful in maintaining proper line spacing.

 Querying

-Copy editors often need to query their authors in order to address questions, comments, or explanations: most of these can be done in the margins of the text, or the comment section when on screen.
+Copy editors often need to query their authors to address questions, comments, or explanations: most of these can be done in the margins of the text, or the comment section when on screen.
 The copy editor must consider when to query and the length and tone of their queries, as querying too often or seldom, cryptically, or sarcastically can result in a negative relationship between the copy editor and the author.